blakegarretson/essentials/main.md

 ## Mac Desktop Tweaks & Utilities

 - [Loop](https://github.com/MrKai77/Loop) is window manager that really shines if you prefer mouse-driven actions rather than keyboard shortcuts.
 The radial menu provides a visual approach so you don’t need to remember a bunch of key combinations.
     - If you just want a keyboard-based window manager, [Rectangle](https://rectangleapp.com/) allows for fairly complex window manipulation, and it may be better for you than Loop.
+Or use both.
 - [Amphetamine](https://apps.apple.com/us/app/amphetamine/id937984704) is probably the best known app to keep your screen on.
 There are all sorts of reasons you might need this, but I often use it when I’m sketching from a reference photo and I don’t want the screen going to sleep on me.
-- [Karabiner-Elements](https://karabiner-elements.pqrs.org/) lets you remap keys.
-I have used it to swap the Command and Control keys so I can use my muscle-memory from Windows to cut and paste.
 - [Hyperkey](https://hyperkey.app/) is so simple, yet it has become essential for me.
 It lets you remap the caps-lock key to any combination of meta keys.
 It can be configured in any number of ways, but I have it setup so when I press caps-lock, it is the same as pressing shift-command-ctrl.
 Then I map that combo to whatever I like in my various apps. e.g. in VS Code, pressing caps-lock and P will run the current file in Python.
 - [Folder Peek](https://sindresorhus.com/folder-peek) gives you quick access to your choice of folders right from your menu bar.
 - [Actions](https://sindresorhus.com/actions) adds additional functionality to Shortcuts.
 If you use Shortcuts, you probably can benefit from this app.
 The list of functionality is impressive.